 Journal publishers are no stranger to the changes that are occurring within the industry.
-Like other publishers, they have to change and adapt with the times.
-The STM publishing industry has a sizeable market share with some estimating that the English-language journal industry revenue at about $10 billion in 2013, as part of a broader STM information publishing market worth more than $25 billion.
+Like other publishers, they have to change and adapt to the times.
+The STM publishing industry has a sizeable market share.
+Some estimate that the English-language journal industry revenue at about $10 billion in 2013, as part of a broader STM information publishing market worth more than $25 billion.
 Most of this revenue is generated from the United States.
 Recent figures again show an upward growth trend with $12 billion in 2016.

-While peer review remains an issue going forward, a more pressing concern is the actual workflow itself.
+While peer review remains an issue in the future, a more pressing concern is the actual workflow.
 Professional publishing needs to cut the ‘middleman’ out to allow for smooth processes.
-The middleman, in this scenario, is essentially the common disruptors that plague the industry.
+The middleman, in this scenario, is essentially the everyday disruptors that plague the industry.
 Some of these include:-

-- Poor communication between authors and editors which impedes the editorial process
+- Poor communication between authors and editors impedes the editorial process

 - Multiple outlets that production needs to support which are spread across many print and digital channels

 - Finding new ways to preserve and archive materials